 - Your transactions with UESP or others

-- Third-parties designated to verify your identity or to prevent fraud
+- Third parties designated to verify your identity or to

-Personal information collected from any source may include, among other things, your name, address, Social Security or Taxpayer Identification Number, and date of birth, and information about accounts at other institutions.
+Personal information collected from any source may include, among other things, your name, address, U.S. Social Security or Taxpayer Identification Number, date of birth, and information about accounts at other institutions.

-UESP’s website uses some of the most secure forms of online communication available, including data encryption, Secure Sockets Layer (SSL) protocol and user names and passwords.
+UESP’s website uses some of the most secure forms of online communication available, including data encryption, Secure Sockets Layer (SSL) protocol, usernames and passwords, and site-to-user authentication.
 These technologies provide a high level of security and privacy when you access your account information or perform online transactions.

-When you visit the UESP website, we may obtain certain technical and navigational information, such as computer browser type, Internet protocol address, pages visited, and time spent on our website.
+When you visit the UESP website, UESP collects certain technical and navigational information, such as computer browser type, Internet protocol address, pages visited, and average time spent on the website.
 This information may be used to alert you to software compatibility issues or to resolve technical or service problems; or it may be analyzed to improve UESP’s web design and functionality and UESP’s ability to serve you and your accounts.

 UESP uses Extended Validation Certificates.
-Certain browsers—including the latest versions of Internet Explorer and Firefox—will highlight the address bar in green.
+Certain browsers—including the latest versions of Chrome®, Firefox®, and Internet Explorer®—highlight the address bar in green.
 This guards against “phishing” attacks by confirming that the web page you are visiting is part of the official UESP website.
 Extended validation certificate technology makes this possible.
 UESP passed an independent audit to obtain this certificate from a leading certificate authority company.
 (Other browsers may recognize extended validation certificates in the future.)

 What You Can Do

-We reserve the right to modify this policy at anytime.
+UESP reserves the right to modify this policy at any time.